centreon/centreon-documentation/versioned_docs/version-23.10/integrations/itsm/ot-easyvista-rest-api.md

 1. [Download](https://share.centreon.com/s/qypnoTgYfxHejaS) the **EasyVistaRest** folder into **/usr/share/centreon/www/modules/centreon-open-tickets/providers** on the central server.

-2. Edit the **/usr/share/centreon/www/modules/centreon-open-tickets/providers/register.php** file by adding a line for EasyVistaRest at the end of the list, as follows:
+2. Edit the **/usr/share/centreon/www/modules/centreon-open-tickets/providers/register.php** file by adding a line for EasyVistaRest at the end, as follows:

 ```shell
 $register_providers['RequestTracker2'] = 12;